 Blood collection is a common procedure in laboratory animal and wildlife research as well as in captive animal care.
 Refinement, as part of the 3Rs (replacement, reduction, and refinement of animal use), should be considered when selecting a blood collection site and how the blood will be collected.
 This suggests, when you are collecting blood from animals, it's important to consider collection sites that are the least painful/distressful for them and ensure that the appropriate blood volume is collected.
 Positive reinforcement training (rewarding the animal for completing the behavior or task asked of them) may also be used to reduce their stress and allow for them to remain awake during collection.

-Below are results from literature searches on blood collection from animals.
-If you want to find literature on this topic for a certain species, you can build upon these search strings by including animal search terms.
-For example, edit the search and include "(rat OR rats OR rattus OR rodent OR "rattus norvegicus" OR "r norvegicus")" to find information on rat blood collection.
-To learn more about building search strings, visit AWIC's alternatives literature searching page or if you need help finding information, contact us
+Below are results from literature searches on blood collection from common laboratory animals.
+If you want to find literature on this topic for a certain species, edit the animal species search string to only include terms for the species of interest.
+To learn more about building search strings, visit AWIC's alternatives literature searching page or if you need help finding information, contact us.

 Resources